-2022 HK\$ Million 2021 HK\$ Million Share of net assets 20 21
+2023 HK\$ Million 2022 HK\$ Million Share of net assets 10 20

-Details of principal joint ventures at 31 December 2022 are shown on page 122.
+Details of the joint venture at 31 December 2023 are shown on page 116.

-- (a) The Group's interest in joint ventures at 31 December 2022 and 2021 mainly represents its 55%-interest in a limited liability company, Speedy Champ Investments Limited ("Speedy Champ"), which holds 100% interest in a limited liability company, 重慶豐盈房地產開發有限公司, established for development property in Chongqing in Mainland China.
-Notwithstanding the Group's contribution of 55% of the registered capital, as the Group and the joint venture partner contractually agree to share control of Speedy Champ and have rights to the net assets of Speedy Champ, the Group accounts for its investment as a joint venture. - (b) The joint ventures are unlisted corporate entities whose quoted market price is not available.
+- (a) The Group's interest in joint ventures at 31 December 2023 and 2022 mainly represents its 55%-interest in a limited liability company, Speedy Champ Investments Limited ("Speedy Champ"), established for development property in Chongqing in Mainland China.
+Notwithstanding the Group's contribution of 55% of the registered capital, as the Group and the joint venture partner contractually agree to share control of Speedy Champ and have rights to the net assets of Speedy Champ, the Group accounts for its investment as a joint venture.
+In 2023, 重慶豐盈房地產開發有限公司, the subsidiary of Speedy Champ, declared its voluntary winding up and completed the process. - (b) The joint ventures are unlisted corporate entities whose quoted market price is not available.
 All of the joint ventures are accounted for using the equity method in the consolidated financial statements. - (c) No joint venture is individually material to the Group.
 Aggregate information of the joint ventures is summarised below:

-2022 HK\$ Million 2021 HK\$ Million Aggregate carrying amount of individually immaterial joint ventures in the consolidated financial statements 20 21 Aggregate amounts of the Group's share of those joint ventures - Profit from continuing operations - Other comprehensive income (4) - 1 Total comprehensive income (4) 1
+2023 HK\$ Million 2022 HK\$ Million Aggregate carrying amount of individually immaterial joint ventures in the consolidated financial statements 10 20 Aggregate amounts of the Group's share of those joint ventures - Profit from continuing operations - Other comprehensive income (1) (4) Total comprehensive income (1) (4)